slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."
 -- Thomas Sowell [1930]*

-> *"The real tax is society forcing otherwise productive people to pay attention to politics." (...)
-"The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
-The right is the ragtag coalition of people that want to be left alone - merchants, nationalists, the religious, libertarians.
-What unifies the right is the left."
--- Naval Ravikant [1974]*

 > *"I don’t want a Black History Month.
 Black history is American history.
 How are we going to get rid of racism?
 Stop talking about it!"
 -- Morgan Freeman [1937]*